ppat/homelab-ops-ansible/raspberry_pi/roles/kernel_config/README.md

 homelab_ops.raspberry_pi.kernel_config
 ======================================

-Creates the kernel `config.txt` file for a Raspberry Pi device.
+A role that manages device configuration for the kernel of Raspberry Pi devices.
+This role handles config.txt settings for hardware features.

 Requirements
 ------------